Siddharth-G06/Deep-Learning-Lab/README.md

 This repository contains the programming assignments and experiments conducted for the Deep Learning Laboratory (CS3807) course.
 Each experiment is organized into its own folder, complete with a dedicated README file, source code, and dataset information.

-A key focus of these experiments is building foundational concepts.
-Therefore, the core machine learning models are implemented from scratch using fundamental libraries, rather than relying on high-level functions like `model.fit()`.
-This approach ensures a deeper understanding of the underlying mathematics and algorithms.

 ---